 Marie Curie Cancer Care is a UK charity dedicated to the care of people with terminal illnesses.
-In 2012-13 we cared for 38,777 people.
+In 2013-14 we helped 40,884 people.

 We are the biggest provider of hospice beds outside the NHS, and we are expanding outpatient and day services at all our hospices.
 Our hospices reached 8,931 people in 2013-14.